Business Insight

 The Privacy Commissioner has specifically called this requirement out: by pairing the automated decision-making requirement with the infringement notice power for administrative failures (which include content of the privacy policy), the OAIC may be able to bring quick action.

-Acknowledging the complexity of introducing this level of transparency, the bill proposes a delay of 24 months before these new obligations commence.
+Acknowledging the complexity of introducing this level of transparency, there will be a delay of 24 months before new automated decision transparency obligations commence.
+However, there is significant complexity in identifying these automated decisions throughout an organisation or agency, and the timeframe has started.

 Privacy policies must include information about decisions where: